Counseling and Spiritual Care, is it Harmful or Ineffective? Conversion Therapy--What is it?

 The researchers then examined another angle, "If the attempt at the change process was going to be harmful, this harm should show up among those continuing to pursue change over a period of six years or more years."
 What then was the outcome of their research?

-Not only did they not find harm, they found a reduction of psychological distress from involvement with such Christian ministries, a number of which are founding members of Restored Hope Network.
+Instead of harm, they found a reduction of psychological distress from involvement with such Christian ministries, a number of which are founding members of Restored Hope Network.

 Is Christian Ministry Ineffective?